This is our FREE PCB Design Software.

 What are the limits?

-You will not have access to some tools that will make you more productive, for example: the footprint wizard, pin manager, etc. Also commercial use is not allowed.
+You will not have access to some tools that will make you more productive, for example: the footprint generator, model generator etc. Also commercial use is not allowed.

 You can create boards by using an unlimited number of layers.

 You have an unlimited board area, as well as an unlimited number of schematic sheets or number of pins.

 You also have an unlimited number of boards or schematics per project; you can have as many projects as you need in the solution, so you can create architectural designs.